wordtreefoundation/wordtree-rails/README.md

 Workers
 -------

-Qless is a redis-based queue that handles background tasks.
+CompareTexts uses Qless, a redis-based queue, to handle background tasks.
 Workers are defined in lib/workers:

-- store.rb: Moves a text file from wherever it is currently being stored into the library
+- store: Moves a text file from wherever it is currently being stored into the library
-- clean.rb: Cleans a text file by removing non-alphabetic characters
+- clean: Cleans a text file by removing non-alphabetic characters
-- ngram.rb: Converts a cleaned text file into ngrams using a cpp library
+- ngram: Converts a cleaned text file into ngrams using a cpp library
-- trieify.rb: Converts ngram frequency files into a more compact Trie data structure
+- trieify: Converts ngram frequency files into a more compact Trie data structure